FarhanABD/projects_3_skincare/README.md

 # skincare_app
-This is Our Team's Projects of Flutter Mobile with Android Studio App We Make This App for our final projects task, hope you like it :)
+This is Our Team's Projects of Flutter Mobile with Android Studio App Using Get X Management, We Make This App for our final projects task, hope you like it :)
 ## Getting Started